skwee357/cassier/README.md

   4. *money_format* - the format of the money when
     1. %c - is currency symbol position
     2. %n - is number position
+  5. *decimal_digits* - is the number of digits that should come after decimal separator
-  5. *native_currency* - is the native currency for this locale.
+  6. *native_currency* - is the native currency for this locale.

 # API
 cassier.isValidCurrency(code):boolean - Checks whether give currency code is valid or not.